Italian Neofascism and the Years of Lead: A Closer Look at the Nuclei Armati Rivoluzionari

 We are not interested in seizing power nor in educating the masses.
 What counts for us is our ethic, to kill Enemies and to annihilate traitors.
 The will to fight keeps us going from day to day, the thirst for revenge is our food.
 We shall not stop!
 We are not afraid to die nor to end our days in jail; our only fear is not to be able to clean up everything and everybody, but rest assured, with teeth and nails we’ll be able to go on [Italics added].[60]

 Very visible here is the impact of Freda’s conversion of Evola’s apoliteia into a way of life, the political soldier whose internal attitude, their “ethic,” is aimed only at action and internal purity.
 The martial ideal is fervently expressed, with struggle and revenge as a sole guiding purpose.
 Indeed, Mambro eschews entirely an overarching goal besides action itself.
 As Anna Cento Bull characterizes it, this turned the NAR’s activity from political terrorism into “a spiral of violence which was as self-destructive as it as destructive.”[61]
-Without a clear and achievable objective, the parameters of their actions determined entirely by their own judgements about the state of society and the neofascist movement, the NAR’s activities edged closer to common criminality.
+Without a clear and achievable objective, the parameters of their actions determined entirely by their own judgments about the state of society and the neofascist movement, the NAR’s activities edged closer to common criminality.

 Part of this transition stems from the frustration of the earlier groups’ goals.
 For example, in 1975 the remaining leaders of the ON and AN had congregated in a series of meetings and concluded the coup d’état was no longer a reasonable strategy and aimed at the less clear goal of “disarticulating” the Italian state through a program of widespread violence, mimicking left-wing tactics.
 While the police quickly dissolved this strategy as carried out by its original designers, the post-1977 spontaneista groups adopted its broad destructive goals in their own way.[62]
 Indeed, Weinberg and Eubank conclude that the NAR and its contemporaries could not have reasonably believed their campaigns would lead to any meaningful change in Italy’s regime, arguing that “the second wave of neo-Fascist terrorists were motivated more by expressive than instrumental purposes.
 By behaving as they did, they were seeking to express certain things about themselves and offering observers a violent commentary on their reactions to modern Italian life rather than pursuing concrete political objectives.”[63]
 As such, the youths that made up the NAR seem to have adopted the Evolian anti-modern, self-as-soldier worldview as a fundamentally countercultural take, enabled by their milieu and its ideologies to use violent action as commentary rather than any serious, planned attempt at implementing political change.
 As such, the core of the movement appears relatively hollow but furiously violent, leading to its relatively short and highly active lifespan.